 Phase one of the Tixers website is virtually complete.
 It is a minimum viable product that is being tested currently to ensure the process of swapping tickets runs smoothly.
 The goal is to definitely launch during my time at UpTech in order to prove the concept and continue to receive feedback to make the site better so that we can eventually launch on a national scale after testing in Cincinnati.

-8. What has been the most challenging part of making your idea a reality?
+has been the most challenging part of making your idea a reality?

 Besides balancing my full time job at Macy’s Corporate offices in Cincinnati and building the website, it definitely has to be the technology.
 I am not technical in nature so I have been trying to leverage the right resources to build the technology but I am still in need of a solid partner that can manage it more heavily as I focus on the other important things to move the company forward.